 For women, I would say to be extra careful and safe especially if you are going to a country where you look very different from the local people.
 Being a foreigner and a woman, you will get a lot of attention so just take note of your surroundings and be aware.
 You can definitely have fun but you have to be more careful than you would in the States.

-Portia Becker, Mexico City, Mexico
+Loyola student in Mexico City, Mexico